bioinformatics-ua/midas/readme.md

 **Third reason, it is highly extensible**, thanks to a modular coding approach new Deep Learning frameworks can be added following a functional programming style.
 For that, the user just needs to call `.to_lambdaDataLoader(NEW_CLASS_CONVERTER_DATALOADER)`, and implement a new class that extends `midas.LambdaDataLoader` (Note: the DLPack should be used for fast conversion between different frameworks Tensors, however, this is not required).

-**Additional functionality for other DL frameworks**, besides the framework conversion, MIDAS also expose framework-specific transformations.
-For instance, when converting to a `JaxDataLoader` it is also possible to follow the dataloader with the `shard` and `prefetch_to_devices` transformations, which automatically shards and distributes the data to the best accelerators devices found by _jax_.
+**Additional functionality for other DL frameworks**, besides the framework conversion, MIDAS also exposes framework-specific transformations.
+For instance, when converting to a `JaxDataLoader` it is possible to follow the dataloader with the `shard` and `prefetch_to_devices` transformations, which automatically shards and distributes the data to the best accelerators devices found by _jax_.

 **But I am already a TF user, why should I care?**.
 Well, MIDAS also offers the additional functionality of automatically converting python iterable (even for data with variable lengths, like text!) to _tf.data.Dataset_.
 For that it automatically infers the _output_signature_ produced by your iterable, making it easier to build DataLoaders from generators.